Your Nervous System Already Knows the Music

 Your Invitation

-Denver Jazz Fest runs through April 12.
-Tickets and the full schedule are at denverjazz.org.
-Pick a show — any show.
-Go not just to hear the music, but to feel it.
+You do not need a festival on the calendar to try this.
+Denver has live jazz running year-round at rooms like Dazzle and across Five Points.
+Pick a show, any show, and go not just to hear the music, but to feel it.
 Let your body do what it already knows how to do.

-And if the festival leaves you curious about what else becomes possible when you design an experience around the nervous system — when sound, light, and sensation are woven together with intention — we'd love to welcome you into the Den.
+And if live music leaves you curious about what else becomes possible when you design an experience around the nervous system, when sound, light, and sensation are woven together with intention, we'd love to welcome you into the Den.

 Your body already knows the music.
 Sometimes you just need a room that reminds you to listen.